Severed Survival: Music and lyrics

 Rooted in Bay Area thrash metal and incorporating elements of doom metal, the sound on Severed Survival has been described as "gloomy", "gruesome," and "moody."
 Music journalist T. Coles delineated the album as "the soundtrack to a hack surgeon operating on you, then slowly offering the mirror so you can gaze on your new adjustments."
 The album's instrumentation draws influence from "slow stuff" like Trouble, Saint Vitus, Candlemass, Witchfinder General, and Pentagram.
 Autopsy drummer and vocalist Chris Reifert said, "At that time there weren't many bands playing that kind of style, but we liked them all along with the fast stuff like Terrorizer, Slayer and Master.
 In terms of playing, we just wanted to be heavy."
 Music journalist Martin Popoff stated that the album "combined choking, rumbling, admirably bassy clouds of doom, post-thrash and proto-death with pre-crust and pre-grind characteristics."

 The guitar tones of Eric Cutler and Danny Coralles have been described as "sludgey", and their riffs have been described as "razor-sharp."

 The album is notable for its bass sound which was mixed much higher than all the other tracks.
 The album's production values have been described as "rather incompetent."
 Metal Hammer called the album "subversive, even by death metal standards" and made note of the album's "weird detours into crippling doom and some of the goofiest lyrics of all time".

 The guitar solos on "Gasping For Air" have been described as "surprisingly musical," and as "[constituting the album's] only remote elements of melody."
 Coralles said the album's guitar solos were "part well thought out compositions and part mindless drunken perverted gifts from the gods".

 The album's lyrical themes have been called "sickening," and draw heavily on horror, death and gore concepts, continuing in the style of Reifert's former band, Death.
 Reifert's vocals have been noted for their "croaking delivery."
 Although the tracks are not inspired directly by horror films, the title track is based on Stephen King's short story "Survivor Type."
+The theme of death by burning is explored on the opening track "Charred Remains".